platomik/mie-paa/1/README.md

 ### Brief description of your solution, description of the algorithms used

+**Brute force technique**

+To generate a set *X* of ones and zeros for each item in the instance a very simple trick was used.
+We know that # of combinations is equal to 2^n, where n - is # of items.
+So if go from 0 to 2^n and convert this decimal numbers to binary view, we will get exatly the set X that we need.

+For example, for the instance of 3 items we have 2^3=8 combinations.
+It means we should go from 0 to 7:

+	0 -> X={0,0,0}
+	1 -> X={0,0,1}
+	2 -> X={0,1,0}
+	3 -> X={0,1,1}
+	4 -> X={1,0,0}
+	5 -> X={1,0,1}
+	6 -> X={1,1,0}
+	7 -> X={1,1,1}

+In this exhaustive search all requirements mentioned above should fulfilled.

+**Heuristic technique**

+First of all array with cost/weight ratio must be constructed.
+Then this array must be sorted.
+And finally the knapsack must be filled by items step by step from expensive to cheaper.
+If the knapsack is overloaded when the new item is come in then this item must be left.
+Procedure is completed when the last item is checked.

 ### The experimental results.
 You are encouraged to use tables, graphs, etc.

+**Brute force technique**

 ### Conclusions: Interpretation of the results and discussion on the results obtained